nahrek/polyledger/README.md

 ## Limitations

+- **Polymarket only.** Kalshi does not settle on chain and needs a different collector.
+The staged architecture allows for one, but it is not written.
 - **Filled trades only.** Order book state, quotes, and cancellations never reach the chain.
 Capturing those requires the CLOB WebSocket feed in real time.
 - **Reorgs are avoided, not reconciled.** The indexer stays behind the head rather than rolling back written blocks.
 This is sufficient for historical analysis and not sufficient for live trading.
 - **Fees come from the event's `fee` field.** Separate `FeeCharged` events are not indexed.